Swainson’s Miter Shell

 Swainson’s Miter Shell, Isara swainsonii.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, February 2010.
 Size: 9.4 cm (3.7 inches) x 2.1 cm (0.8 inches).

-Swainson’s Miter, Isara swainsonii (Broderip, 1836), is a gastropod mollusk that is a member of the Mitridae Family of Miter Shells, that is also known at the Antillean miter.
-The shell is large consisting of seven to eight flat-sided whorls with the body whorl being longer than the spire.
-The aperture is long and fairly straight and the shell is marked with fine spiral lines.
-The exterior of the shell is cream to buff in color and they are covered with a thin very dark periostracum; the interior is white.
-Swainson’s Miter shells reach a maximum of 16.5 cm (6.5 inches) in length and 9.4 cm (3.7 inches) in height.
+Description: The Swainson’s Miter Shell is large and fusiform (spindle-shaped).
+They consist of seven to eight flat-sided whorls.
+The body whorl is longer than the spire.
+The shell is sculpted with fine spiral lines.
+The aperture is long and fairly straight.
+The inner lip is marked with three folds.
+The exterior of the shell is cream to buff in color and they are covered with a thin, very dark, periostracum.
+The interior is white.
+Swainson’s Miter Shells reach a maximum of 16.5 cm (6.5 inches) in length and 9.4 cm (3.7 inches) in height.